grumpyjames/birding-almanac/features/a-200-bird-year/part-07-suffolk.md

 pick up a different car the following weekend.

 Dad's just turned 65, and is triumphantly retiring.
-We're meeting up with immediate family in Aldeburgh to celebrate, taking the Friday off to allow for a bit of gentle birding on the way.
+We're meeting up with family in Aldeburgh to celebrate, taking the Friday off to allow for a bit of gentle birding on the way.

 Pronoun guidance: AB1 __still__ driving.
 This entry covers the events of February 2nd-4th, 2018.

-#### Hazlewood Marsh
+#### Hazlewood Marshes

 The omens are good - before we've left the environs of the airport we're two ticks up; there are Rooks in the car park, and a Sparrowhawk